MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 This configuration sets a number of options that only work in macOS or Linux:

-- The module path contains three module directories
+- The CurrentUser module path is set to a custom module directory in `$HOME`
 - The **PSImplicitRemotingBatching** experimental feature is enabled
 - The PowerShell logging level is set to **Verbose**, for more logging
 - This PowerShell installation writes to the logs using the **home-powershell**